qimao7213/SInDSLAM/README.md

 **(2)** If your OpenCV supports CUDA, the code uses the CUDA-accelerated BroxFlow algorithm; otherwise, the code uses the DeepFlow algorithm.
 The average frame rate with CUDA is approximately 9 Hz, while without it, the frame rate is around 5 Hz.

-**Therefore, please correctly configure the CUDA and OpenCV versions** in *SInDSLAM/ORB_SLAM2/CMakeLists.txt Line14-15* and ensure that the OpenCV version specified in DBoW2 library matches the version in the root.
+**Therefore, please correctly configure the CUDA and OpenCV versions** in "*SInDSLAM/ORB_SLAM2/CMakeLists.txt Line14-15*" and ensure that the **OpenCV version** specified in DBoW2 library matches the version in the main CMakeLists.txt.
 In VSCode, you can search for "find_package(OpenCV" to ensure that the OpenCV version is correctly configured.

 - Step1:
 ```